VET APPROVED

 Conclusion

 Hopefully, by following these tips, you’ll eradicate that stain and odor in no time!
 In some cases, you might end up needing to pay for a professional cleaner if all else fails.
-If the stain is gone, but the smell is lingering, you can attempt a few other ideas.
+It’s important to remember that you should avoid using essential oils to mask the urine odor, as they are highly toxic to cats.
+Essential oils can prove fatal if some gets on their fur and they ingest it, but also if they inhale it.

 Just a little patience and determination are needed here.
 Ensure that you’ve figured out why it happened in the first place, and fix the problem.
-Not only do you want to keep your furniture free from cat urine, but you also want your cat to be okay.
+Not only do you want to keep your furniture free from cat urine, but you also want to ensure your cat’s well-being.

 See also: